hsldymq/shutdownKeeper/README.md

 				// ...
 			}),
 		}

+		keeper.OnShuttingDown(func() { server.Shutdown(context.Background()) })
+		// Or you can use the following code to achieve the same effect:
+		/*
 		    go func(token shutdownKeeper.HoldToken) {
 			    // Release the HoldToken when the HTTP server is finally shut down.
 			    // Then the program will return.
 			    defer token.Release()

-			// HoldToken is used to listen to the shutdown event and perform a graceful shutdown.
 			    // ListenShutdown() will block until the service receives a SIGINT or SIGTERM signal. token.ListenShutdown()

 			    server.Shutdown(context.Background())
-		}(keeper.AllocHoldToken())
-		// Or you can use the following code to achieve the same effect:
-		// keeper.OnShuttingDown(func() { server.Shutdown(context.Background()) })
+		    }(keeper.AllocHoldToken()) // HoldToken is used to listen to the shutdown event and perform a graceful shutdown.
+		 */

 		_ = server.ListenAndServe()
 	}()